How to use the parse function from babel-eslint

 How does babel-eslint.parse work?

-is called with a string of JavaScript code, it performs the following steps:
+When babel-eslint.parse is called with a string of JavaScript code, it performs the following steps:

 - It creates a new instance of the

-package. - It uses the
+BabelParserclass from the@babel/parserpackage. - It uses the

-instance to parse the JavaScript code and generate an AST. - It returns the generated AST.
+BabelParserinstance to parse the JavaScript code and generate an AST. - It returns the generated AST.

-Here's an example of how you could use babel-eslint.parse
+Here's an example of how you could use babel-eslint.parse to parse a string of JavaScript code:

 javascriptconst babelEslintParser = require('babel-eslint').parse;